 I hope to nurture this beautiful piece of land and its wildlife in the spirit of Aldo Leopold’s “Land Ethic,” recognizing Leopold’s wisdom that we can never possess land, rather we must respect and love it.

-brazosrivercanyonlands.com tells a story about an area in West Texas of surprising beauty, filled with canyons and tablelands carved out by the Double Mountain Fork of the Brazos River.
-Off the edge of the Texas High Plains, below the caprock, the canyons lie folded and deeply tucked away and the tablelands rise as mountain landmarks, all in the ranch lands of Kent, Scurry, Fisher and Stonewall counties.
+brazosrivercanyonlands.com tells a story about a place of surprising beauty in West Texas, filled with canyons and tablelands carved out by the Double Mountain Fork of the Brazos River.
+Off the edge of the Texas High Plains, below the caprock, the canyons lie folded and deeply tucked away and the tablelands rise as mountain landmarks, all in the ranch lands of Kent, Scurry, Fisher County and Stonewall County.
 We call this area the Brazos River Canyonlands.

 I was born and raised in the Brazos River Canyonlands in Fisher County.
 My maternal great grandparents moved to Fisher County at least as early as 1891 and my grandparents soon followed.
 The men were teamsters initially, using horses and mules to build roads and to dig dirt, clay bottomed tanks.
 They built tanks and creeks or ravines to collect and hold water for the horses and longhorn cattle herded up the Brazos.